Israel strikes Iran's nuclear sites and kills its top generals. Iran retaliates with missile barrage

-DUBAI, United Arab Emirates — (AP) — Israel launched blistering attacks on the heart of Iran's nuclear and military structure Friday, deploying warplanes and drones previously smuggled into the country to attack key facilities and kill top generals and scientists -- a barrage it said was necessary before its adversary got any closer to building an atomic weapon.
+DUBAI, United Arab Emirates — (AP) — Israel launched blistering attacks on the heart of Iran's nuclear and military structure Friday, deploying warplanes and drones previously smuggled into the country to assault key facilities and kill top generals and scientists — a barrage it said was necessary before its adversary got any closer to building an atomic weapon.

-Iran retaliated by unleashing scores of ballistic missiles on Israel late Friday, with explosions flaring in the skies over Jerusalem and Tel Aviv and shaking buildings below.
+Iran retaliated late Friday by unleashing scores of ballistic missiles on Israel, where explosions flared in the skies over Jerusalem and Tel Aviv and shook the buildings below.

-“Don’t think that they hit and it’s over.
-No. They started the work and started the war," Iran’s Supreme Leader Ayatollah Ali Khamenei said in a recorded message.
-"We will not allow them to escape safely from this great crime they committed.”
+“We will not allow them to escape safely from this great crime they committed,” Iran’s Supreme Leader Ayatollah Ali Khamenei said in a recorded message in which he vowed revenge.

 An Associated Press reporter saw smoke rising in Tel Aviv after an apparent missile strike.
-Israeli paramedics reported a handful of injuries in the Tel Aviv area.
+A Tel Aviv area hospital said it was treating 15 injured civilians.
+U.S. ground-based air defense systems in the region were helping to shoot down Iranian missiles, said a U.S. official who spoke on condition of anonymity to discuss the measures.

-Israel's ongoing airstrikes and intelligence operation and Iran's retaliation raised fears of all-out war between the countries and propelled the region, already on edge, into even greater upheaval.
+Israel's ongoing airstrikes and intelligence operation and Iran's retaliation raised concerns about all-out war between the countries and propelled the region, already on edge, into even greater upheaval.

 But a confluence of developments triggered by Hamas' Oct.
 7, 2023, attack — plus the reelection of U.S. President Donald Trump — created the conditions that allowed Israel to finally follow through on its threats.
 Israeli Prime Minister Benjamin Netanyahu said the U.S. was informed in advance of the attack.